OpenJBOD/software/README.md

 # OpenJBOD Software

-The OpenJBOD Software is a Python-based software package for managing an OpenJBOD baseboard.
+The OpenJBOD Software is a Python-based software package for managing an OpenJBOD controller.

 ## Requirements

-- MicroPython v1.23.0 or greater, compiled with W5500 support.
-(Ideally, also with 16 MB flash support, most versions only have 2MB support compiled into them.
+- An OpenJBOD RP2040 controller
+- MicroPython v1.23.0 or newer
 > [!TIP]
-> A specific MicroPython binary file can be found by going to the [Actions section of openjbod/micropython](https://github.com/OpenJBOD/micropython/actions), where it can be downloaded by clicking the latest build and grabbing the `firmware.uf2` file from the artifacts.
-- An OpenJBOD RP2040 baseboard
+> You can download a combined firmware package with both MicroPython and the OpenJBOD software by going to this repository's [releases page](https://github.com/OpenJBOD/software/releases) and downloading the .uf2 file in the Assets section.

 ## How to deploy

+Starting with version 1.1.0 of the OpenJBOD software.
+It is compiled into a firmware image that includes MicroPython and the OpenJBOD software.
+After copying the firmware image to your board, it will automatically extract the files required to run the board on boot.

+Simply put your board into flashing mode by holding the BOOTSEL button, then dragging the .uf2 file found in the Releases on this repository onto your board.
+You can also load the .uf2 file using [picotool](https://github.com/raspberrypi/picotool).

+The instructions below are for manual installation to the board with a separate MicroPython firmware:

 All files and folders in this repo (except documentation) should be uploaded to the board after installing.
 Contents of the `gzstatic` folder should be gzipped before being copied to the board.